Polaris: For High School Students with Dyslexia

 • Wheeler Peer Supporters meet with students periodically over the course of the year as part of the orientation to Upper School.

-• Students in Polaris take the following subjects with all other Wheeler 9th graders: Environmental Science, Performing Arts, Foundation Art, Physical Education, Wheeler Whole Life Seminar (Health, Unity & Diversity)
+• Students in Polaris take the following subjects with all other Wheeler 9th graders: Environmental Science, Performing Arts, Foundation Art, Physical Education, Wheeler Whole Life Seminar (Communication, Health, Unity & Diversity)

 • Languages: Polaris students are encouraged to take Latin for its multi-sensory approach and positive impacts on vocabulary acquisition, but students may also elect to take Spanish.

-• Unscheduled Time: Students are encouraged to use any open periods in their daily schedule to meet with teachers, peer mentors, or to complete out-of-classwork.
+• Unscheduled Time: Students are encouraged to use any open periods in their daily schedule to meet with teachers or peer mentors or to complete out-of-class work.

-Polaris requires students to be self-advocates.
-You are not going to be rid of your challenges with executive functioning, dyslexia, ADHD, etc. You will become more skilled at seeking help and guidance for yourself so that you may more successfully overcome those challenges.
+Polaris requires students to be self-advocates, to know who they are as learners, and to intentionally seek appropriate support.
+You will become more skilled at seeking help and guidance for yourself so that you may more successfully overcome your learning challenges.

-Polaris is integrated into the Upper School, giving students the benefits of being a member of the entire Wheeler Community.
-Students have the opportunity to be active, engaged members of the school community.
-Time and space to focus on their passions with the opportunity to seriously drill down in skill areas and academic challenges.
+Polaris is seamlessly integrated into the Upper School, affording students the benefits of being full members of the Wheeler community.
+Students have the opportunity to be actively engaged in the vibrant academic and cocurricular life of the division, with time and space to focus on their passions AND the chance to seriously drill down in skill areas and to remediate academic challenges.

-There are rich opportunities available with the co-curriculars offered in the Upper School and within our Aerie enrichment program.
-A class of 90+ students means a diverse makeup of your class.
-Opportunities to connect with others with whom you have common interests.
-Although, with a small instructional group of 7-9 students, your academic experiences will always allow for immediate, individualized support.
+There are abundant opportunities available with the co-curricular offered in the Upper School and within our Aerie enrichment program.
+A class of 90+ students offers diversity and ample opportunities to connect with others who have common interests.
+However, with a small instructional group of 7–9 students, your academic experiences will always allow for immediate, individualized support.

-In other school settings, students may be pulled out of the classes to work more on specific skills at the risk of missing classes they are most passionate about (ie art, music, theater).
-Within Polaris, teaching skills are integrated into the regular, daily program.
-Skills aren’t taught in isolation, but rather are embedded in the classroom experience.
-We have found that as students strengthen their cognitive skills their talents and passions become more apparent.
-At Wheeler, they can pursue these passions that may, in fact, guide their lives going forward.
+In other school settings, students may be pulled out of their classes to work more on specific skills at the risk of missing classes they are most passionate about (i.e.. art, music, theater).
+Within Polaris, skills aren’t taught in isolation but rather are embedded in the classroom experience.
+We have found that as students strengthen their cognitive skills and academic fluency, their talents and passions become more apparent.
+At Wheeler, they can pursue these passions that may, ultimately, guide their lives going forward.